 - Research nurse practitioners generally work in clinics and laboratory environments

-- Some nurse practitioners are responsible for overseeing and supervising other nurses in hospital or clinical environments
+- Some nurse practitioners are responsible for overseeing and supervising other nurses in a hospital or clinical setting

 Nurse practitioner salaries also vary widely.
 According to the BLS, the median range for the annual salaries nurse practitioner professionals can command is $98,190.
 This means that about half of all nurse practitioners made more than this amount in May 2015.
 Individuals who worked in hospitals typically made more; those involved in state, local and private education were among the lowest paid in this profession.

 Depending on the route chosen, becoming a nurse practitioner can take between five and nine years.
 Most advanced practice registered nurse programs require that applicants have a diploma or associates degree in nursing prior to acceptance.
 Some nurse practitioners begin working in the medical field after completing a two-year educational program that allows them to obtain their registered nursing license; others opt for a four-year bachelor's of science in nursing (BSN) program.
 In general, however, a master's degree is required to qualify for most nurse practitioner positions in the medical marketplace.
 Accelerated or online programs may be available to allow aspiring nurse practitioners to achieve success more quickly.